-First, to determine the efficiency of the models, the values predicted by the models for the numbers
+First, to determine the efficiency of the models, the values predicted by the models for the numbers of occupational accidents, deaths, and permanent incapacities resulting from occupational accidents between 2000 and 2012 were compared with the actual values.

 In Figure 6, the number of occupational accidents predicted by the LS-SVM model and the actual number of occupational accidents from 2000 to 2012 are given for the Republic of Turkey.